jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 single leap is especially helpful for teams working under Scrum because all work must fit within a fairly short timeframe.

-jQuery's basic call style for making an AJAX GET request is as follows:
+jQuery is by far the most popular library for AJAX today.
+The basic call style for making an AJAX GET request is as follows:

 ~~~~ {.javascript}
 jQuery.ajax("resources/shortMessage.txt")